ubuntu/authd/docs/reference/troubleshooting.md

 [latest development version of the documentation](https://canonical-authd.readthedocs-hosted.com/en/latest/)
 ```

-## Switch the snap to the edge channel
+## Switch broker snap to the edge channel

 Maybe your issue is already fixed!
 You should try switching to the edge channel of the broker snap.
 You can easily do that with: